millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

 >>> arr = np.array([['Norman', 64], ['Eli', 92]])
 >>> df4 = pd.DataFrame(arr, columns=['Name', 'Grade'])

-Everyone of these DataFrames will be exactly the same. producing the result below
+Every one of these DataFrames will be exactly the same, and produces the result below

 >>> df1
      Name  Grade